 - the primary characteristics of a testamentary trust;

 - the powers of the trustee;

-- how testamentary trusts can provide greater asset protection;
+- how this type of trust can provide greater asset protection;

-- income tax and capital gains taxes associated with testamentary trusts; and
+- income tax and capital gains taxes associated with this type of trust; and

 - superannuation considerations.

 Ready to get advice from a Wills & Estates Lawyer?

 The content of this article is intended as a general guide to the subject matter.
 For specific legal advice about your individual circumstances, please contact our experienced lawyers.

 Geeti is an integral member of the Ivy Law Commercial and Estate Planning team, acting on a broad range of matters including business sales and company acquisitions, capital raising, contract law, family provisions and estate planning.